NIkhil-hk/Quiz-Game-/README.md

 # Quiz-Game-
-I have made a Quiz game webpage using HTML , CSS and JavaScript .
+This is a simple Quiz game webpage using HTML , CSS and JavaScript .